All Episodes

 All right.

-The other big story we are following today is the yes, it's now been confirmed.
+The other big story we are following today is the, yes, it's now been confirmed.

 What we reported on this program in March of this year, there was surveillance on Trump Tower.

-There was surveillance on Trump associates.
+There was surveillance on Trump Associates.

 It was done by the Obama administration.

-We're gonna give you all the information.
+We're going to give you all the information.

 They just forget all of their criticism.